MangaD/jsocketpp/docs/sockets_theory.md

 ---

-*This document is part of the libsocket project.
+*This document is part of the jsocketpp project.
 For usage examples and API documentation, see the main README and source code.*